internetdrew/hackers-the-api/README.md

 # Hackers, The Unofficial Movie API

-An API inspired by and based on the the movie Hackers.
+An API based on the 1995 movie Hackers.
+Get information on characters, organizations, quotes, and more.

 ## Table of Contents